nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 * `AddCommand`,`ViewCommand`,`DeleteCommand`,`SetCommand`,`CheckCommand`,`CancelCommand`,`HelpCommand`,`ExitCommand` are concrete command classes inherit from `Command` class to carry out different tasks.
 * `InvalidCommand` represents commands whose syntax are invalid.
 * `CommandResult` stores the feedback message of command execution and will interact with UI to display the feedback.
+* Each subclass must implement the abstract `execute` method, which invokes APIs defined in `Entity` classes to perform an operation.
+* Each subclass has an attribute `feedback`, which is a `String` that stores the result of the command execution.

+How the command is executed?

+1. `UI` component takes in user's input, which is then passed to `Parser` component.
+2. `Parser` component processes the user input and create a `Command` object initialized with relevant parameters.
+3. The `Command` object is returned to `Healthier`, in which the `execute` method is invoked.
+4. The `execute` method returns the execution result in `String`, which is displayed by `UI`.

 #### Storage component

+**APIs**: `Storage.java`, `FileInfoReader.java`, `FileInfoWriter.java`

 ![Structure of the Storage](./diagrams/DG_Images/StorageClasses.png)
 <h5 align="center">Figure 3: class structure for entity classes</h5>